jokereactive/jokereactive/_projects/kinect_animation.md

 period: Aug'15-Dec'15, Aug'18-Dec'18
 excerpt:
 ---
 - At IIIT, I focused on animating a 2D mesh character and driving its actions through a kinect sensor.
 The system was implemented in Visual Studio and interacted with a kinect device to fetch the skeleton data captured in the form of coordinates.
-We then created our 2D mesh in QT and used these coordinates to mimic the skeleton.
+We then created our 2D mesh in QT and used these coordinates to mimic the obtained skeleton using forward kinematics.
 - At CMU, I extended this project and developed an end-to-end sketching platform which assists an artist to draw complex non-convex 2D characters; Implemented drawing tools using bezier curves, distance-transform based skeletonization, and shape-aware deformations (Sharma et al. SA 2015)